-The Foundation X plot was left hanging to follow its Film Noir theme.
+The Foundation X plot, and the series itself, was left hanging to follow Double's Film Noir theme.
 Old mystery works would have many questions unanswered intentionally, and would be bittersweet at best.

 Why is the Maximum slot on the right side of Double when most of the time it's for the Joker Memory, a left-sided memory?
 To discourage Shotaro from pulling a Twin Maximum Drive like he did in "The D Was Seen".